ismaelucky342/code_env_tools/README.md

 - **Git Push All**: Run `git-push-all` to push your changes to all remote branches.
 - **Git Tree**: Run `git-tree` to display your repository’s commit history in a visual ASCII tree format.
 - **Git Info**: Run `git-info` to display available Git utils aliases and their descriptions.
-- **Git Utils Uninstall**: Run `git-utils-uninstall` to uninstall all Git utils and remove the aliases from your shell configuration.
+- **Git Utils Uninstall**: Run `git-purge` to uninstall all Git utils and remove the aliases from your shell configuration.

 ### Example Usage